tcodling/albumRater/README.md

-# sammybook
+# Album rater
-a book of sammies
+a rater of albums